 There isn’t going to be too pretty.
 It’s going to go down the rabbit hole of that path.
 You’re on doom and gloom lossless.
 So what you got to do first is you’ve got to get in a good state.
-You’ve got to feel positive, do something to move, take a cold shower.
+You’ve got to feel positive, do something to move, and take a cold shower.
 It’s a great way to do it.

 3. Quality control

 Kevin Kelly says that success is overcomplicated.
 When you simplify it, all it matters is making a thousand people extremely happy.
 It’s so sexy to go after one hundred thousand people and sell your product to a million people for a dollar, and you’ll be a millionaire.
 You get a million people on your Twitter, Instagram, Facebook, and YouTube and try and sell and go after the masses.